-most current abundance estimates of gray wolves, Idaho estimated 1,543 gray wolves inhabited the State as of August 2021, and Montana had an estimated 1,144 gray wolves at the end of 2021 (Parks et al. 2022, pp. 9-10).
-In addition, the most recent year-end minimum counts for 2021 indicated at least 314 gray wolves in Wyoming, 206 wolves in Washington, 175 wolves in Oregon, and 17 in California (California Department of Fish and Wildlife (CDFW) 2021, entire; Oregon Department of Fish and Wildlife (ODFW) 2022, p.
-4; Washington Department of Fish and Wildlife (WDFW) et al. 2022, p.
-13; Wyoming Game and Fish Department (WGFD) et al. 2022, p.
+Gray wolves in the Western United States are distributed across the NRM and into western Oregon, western Washington, northern California, and most recently in north-central Colorado (figure 1, above; Service 2020, p.
+28).
+Based on the most current abundance estimates of gray wolves, Idaho estimated 1,337 gray wolves inhabited the State as of August 2022 (Idaho Department of Fish and Game (IDFG) 2023, unpaginated), and Montana had an estimated 1,087 gray wolves at the end of 2022 (Parks et al. 2023, pp. 9-11).
+In addition, the most recent year-end minimum counts for 2022 indicated at least 338 gray wolves in Wyoming, 216 wolves in Washington, 178 wolves in Oregon, and 18 in California (California Department of Fish and Wildlife (CDFW) 2022, unpaginated; Oregon Department of Fish and Wildlife (ODFW) 2023, p.
+2; Washington Department of Fish and Wildlife (WDFW) et al. 2023, pp. 2-3; Wyoming Game and Fish Department (WGFD) et al. 2023, p.
 3).

-Until recently, only lone wolves had been confirmed in Colorado beginning with a dispersing individual that died as a result of a vehicle collision in 2004.
-A disperser from Wyoming was first documented in north-central Colorado during the summer of 2019 and paired up with another wolf during the winter of 2020 (CPW 2021a, entire).
+Until recently, only lone wolves had been confirmed in Colorado, beginning with a dispersing individual that died in 2004 from a vehicle collision (CPW 2023b, p.
+4).
+A disperser from Wyoming was first documented in north-central Colorado during the summer of 2019 and paired up with another wolf during the winter of 2020-2021 (CPW 2023b, p.
+4).
 This pair produced offspring in spring 2021, becoming the first documented reproductively active pack in Colorado in recent history.
-As of September 2022, this pack contains the only known wolves in Colorado, comprising seven individuals.
-This single pack does not meet the definition of a population of gray wolves used by the Service for previous NEP designations in the NRM (i.e., two breeding pairs successfully raising at least two pups for 2 consecutive years; Service 1994, appendix 8).
-No evidence of reproduction in this pack has been documented in 2022.
+However, as of June 2023, only two males from this pack remain in Colorado (Eric Odell, pers. comm., CPW, June 26, 2023).
+The two individual wolves do not meet the definition of a population of gray wolves used by the Service for previous NEP designations in the NRM (i.e., two breeding pairs successfully raising at least two pups for 2 consecutive years; Service 1994, appendix 8).
 In January of 2020, CPW personnel also confirmed at least six wolves traveling together in Moffatt County in northwestern Colorado (Service 2020, p.
 9).
-Later that year, that group was down to a single individual, and, at present, there is no indication that any wolf or wolves remain in that part of Colorado.
+Later that year, CPW personnel documented only one wolf in that area, and, at present, there is no indication that any wolf or wolves remain in that part of Colorado.
 As such, we do not consider any gray wolves currently found in Colorado to constitute a population.
+Life Cycle